Article by SoundGirl: Karrie Keyes

 Our experiences can affect how others approach certain situations.
 By introducing our negative experiences into their conscious.
 This year will mark the 15th anniversary of Roskilde, for me this is difficult day, as nine people lost their lives during Pearl Jam’s performance.
 I have never talked about this with others that spend many days every year working festivals.
 I do not want to bias or change the way they view working festivals.
 The way they approach working festivals is much different than how I approach working them.
 We all have to work them and there is enough to deal without introducing this fear into it.

-Very early in my career I worked several shows with an Iranian Dissent.
+Very early in my career I worked several shows with a man of Iranian descent.
 He was a superstar in Iran.
 He had been imprisoned and tortured, and his facial scars detailed his history.
 He was always difficult to work with, I felt he was rude and a male chauvinist.
 I already had biases towards Iran formed through the narrow lens of the United States, and most likely by the movie Not Without My Daughter.
 I had no understanding of his culture, history; I could not fathom what he had been through.
 It took me several years and sociology classes to understand this.
 He could not understand my culture, history, and could not fathom why I was running his sound.
 I could not understand how confusing and possibly scary it must have been for him, and he could not understand how tired I was of sexism.
 If we were to work together today, I think we would find that we are much more similar than our biases would allow us to believe.

 Article by SoundGirl: Karrie Keyes